Carbon Neutral Cities Alliance Members

 Yokohama City is committed to addressing urban problems such as a hyper-aging society and reduction of CO2 emissions, along with the revitalization of the economy.

-Today, Yokohama becomes the largest single municipality in Japan with a population of 3.7 million citizens, facing even bigger challenges, such as accelerated aging population and energy problems associated with the Great East Japan Earthquake.
+Yokohama is the largest single municipality in Japan with a population of 3.7 million citizens, facing big challenges, such as accelerated aging population and energy problems associated with the Great East Japan Earthquake.
 These circumstance, being selected as “FutureCity” by the government, Yokohama City is committed to address urban problems such as hyper aging society and reduction of CO2 emissions, along with the revitalization of the economy.Read More